 Use Check-in/Check-out Inspection Checklists

 With a checklist, you can keep track of your property’s condition before and after each stay.
-Before guests arrive, you can take a walk on your property and take some notes on the cleanliness, working appliances, furniture condition, and other.
+Before guests arrive, you can take a walk on your property and take some notes on the cleanliness, working appliances, furniture condition, and others.

 If you have time to take photos and videos, do that, as you will have strong proof.
-Then, when the guests check out, you can match with the old photos by taking new ones.
+Then, when the guests check out, you can match them with the old photos by taking new ones.
 This is an easy way to spot new damage.

 If you have the note or checklist, you can share it with your guests.
 So they can check based on that if everything is ok or not.